1. Make a DIY Robot!

 - Navigate to the work area

-- Place peanut butter jar and known coordinate on the work area.
+- Place the peanut butter jar and known coordinate on the work area.